nborsato/petitRADTRANS/README.rst

 Attribution
 -----------

-The petitRADTRANS paper is in prep.
-If you use petitRADTRANS in the meantime, please contact Paul Mollière.
+If you use petitRADTRANS in your work, please cite the petitRADTRANS paper (Mollière et al. 2019, link to follow).
-The most likely solution is to invite him as a coauthor on your paper.
-Once the paper describing petitRADTRANS is published, simply cite the paper.

 License
 -------

 Copyright 2019 Paul Mollière

-As soon as the paper describing petitRADTRANS is out, the code is available under the MIT licencse.
+petitRADTRANS is available under the MIT licencse.
 See the LICENSE file for more information.